What is vulcanised rubber, and how is it used?

 Vulcanised rubber is one of the most versatile materials ever found, and there have been so many industries benefit from it. vulcanization makes rubber stronger, more flexible, and extremely heat resistant.

-Just like any other product, the way vulcanised rubber is made reflects in its quality.
+Just like any other product, the way vulcanised rubber is made reflects in its rubber quality.
 So make sure you pick the right manufacturer.

 If you think your rubber components don’t last as long and as well as they used to, then maybe vulcanised components are what you need.